 - Dear Ashley,

-Right.
-It’s the last one.
-If someone took the time to do something for you, you can take the time to personalize your gratitude to them.
+It should be the last one because it’s personal and spelled correctly.
+If someone took the time to do something for you then you can take the time to personalize your gratitude to them.

 Express Your Gratitude